Blady-Com/gnoga/docs/user_guide.md

 The actual layout of the files and basic structure is the same as the Singleton application.
 The most important difference is in the "controller".

-In gnogaboard-controller.adb you will notice the procedure Default as an additional parameter called Connection and at the end of the body of the package there is a call to On_Connect_Handler.
+In gnogaboard-controller.adb you will notice the procedure Default has an additional parameter called "Connection" and at the end of the body of the package there is a call to "On_Connect_Handler".

-The On_Connect_Handler associates URLs with "controllers" procedures that will handle each incoming connection from the browser.
+The On_Connect_Handler associates URLs with "controller" procedures that will handle each incoming connection from the browser.
 The special URL of "default" tells Gnoga to call that handler as the default, i.e. for any URL not handled by another On_Connect_Handler.
 In this case it is our procedure called Default.

 Our white board will be a simple example.
 It will allow any number of people to connect to the application and any one of the users can write with their mouse on the board.
-This will then display on every user's board.
+This will then display on every user's browser.

-We are going to need a way to keep track of each user.
-To do that we will keep a collection of the windows main views for each user in a Vector.
+We are going to need a way to keep track of each user's connection.
+To do that we will keep a collection of the main views for each user in a Vector.
 Gnoga provides an instantiation of Ada.Containers.Vectors for Pointer_To_Base_Class, an access to Base_Type'Class (see below the section on Gnoga Types)

 ``` ada
    Users : Gnoga.Gui.Base.Base_Type_Array;
 ```

-We will also need to provide an event that can be called from the Views when a new segment is drawn, we will call that On_Change in the GnogaBoard.Controller package.
+We will also need to provide from the controller a procedure that can be called from the Views when a new segment needs to be drawn, we will call that procedure On_Change in the GnogaBoard.Controller package.
 On_Change can then access each view and call a Draw procedure that we will create for the view.

 We will also need to track the destruction of user Views to remove them from our Users collection.
-So for that we will create an event handler called On_Destroy.
+For that we will create an event handler called On_Destroy and place it on each new view created.

 Here is how our GnogaBoard.Controller will look: